Abradee/JoinLeavePlus/CONTRIBUTING.md

 2. Report bugs
 3. Suggest an enhancement/feature
 4. Write your own code and submit it with a PR (Pull Request)

+### Using issues
+You can submit and comment on an issue to ask if it can be yours.
+If you want to assign one to yourself, just comment on it and someone might get it assigned to you.
+Just make sure that no one else has it assigned to them before you ask for it.
+And, don't break the rules of contributing.

 ### How to report bugs
 Reporting bugs from this repo is crazy easy and self explanatory.
 Just go to the top bar, and click `Issues` and submit an issue